shiroimochi/pulauubin.github.io/README.md

 # pulauubin.github.io
-Blog abt Pulau Ubin /html
+This is a blog about Pulau Ubin done in html.
-stylesheet was taken from http://www.templatemo.com/tm-511-journey
+Credits to the stylesheet was taken from http://www.templatemo.com/tm-511-journey